spirit-code/spirit/README.md

 #### A modern framework for magnetism science on clusters, desktops & laptops and even your Phone

-**Spirit** is a **platform-independent** framework for spin dynamics, written in C++14.
+**Spirit** is a **platform-independent** framework for spin dynamics, written in C++17.
-It combines the traditional cluster work, using using the command-line, with modern visualisation capabilites in order to maximize scientists' productivity.
+It combines the traditional cluster work, using the command-line, with modern visualisation capabilities in order to maximize scientists' productivity.

 > "It is unworthy of excellent men to lose hours like slaves in
 >  the labour of calculation which could safely be relegated to